 --

-The quality of a Led Zeppelin song is in direct proportion
+The quality of a Led Zeppelin song is in direct proportion to how many times the word "baby" is repeated.

 - Necia Dallas